 Fost Plus is the primary PRO for household packaging in Belgium.
 It was founded in 1994 and manages collection, sorting, and recycling of packaging waste from Belgian households.
 Fost Plus covers packaging that ends up with consumers — which means all e-commerce packaging (shipping cartons, product boxes, plastic mailers, void fill) falls under its remit.

-Belgian law (the Interregional Packaging Agreement, most recently updated in 2022) requires companies placing household packaging on the Belgian market to either join Fost Plus or set up their own individual take-back system.
+Belgian law (the Cooperation Agreement of 4 November 2008 on the prevention and management of packaging waste, amended on 5 March 2020) requires companies placing household packaging on the Belgian market to either join Fost Plus or set up their own individual take-back system.
 In practice, every company joins Fost Plus.
+Compliance is overseen by the Interregional Packaging Commission (IVC/CIE, ivcie.be).

 Bebat: batteries